American Waldron Series Novels

 “Souls of the Soil” begins in the year 1679 as Cornelius Vandenberg, a badly burnt, disheartened Dutch immigrant farmer living on Papscanee Island near Albany, laments his loss of everything.
 It is November on the crystal covered, scorched fertile land, long held sacred by the indigenous peoples.
 As the fire smolders, the angry immigrant wonders how he can go forward.

-Thus begins the never-ending quest for happiness and meaning, the trek continuing many centuries and generations later with the reconciliation of family members brought together by the unexpected death of a close friend.
+Thus begins this superb blend of metaphysical fiction and historical fiction, the trek continuing many centuries and generations later with the reconciliation of family members brought together by the unexpected death of a close friend.

 Souls of the Soil by Gloria Waldron Hukle